 Land & Forestry Investment

 Woodland expansion onto agricultural land has significantly increased the value of plantable land in recent years.
-Natural Capital is another form of value that’s in its infancy and this, along with Carbon Sequestration schemes for woodland and native habitats will contribute to underpinning the economic value and demand for ownership of land-based assets.
+Natural Capital is another form of value that is developing and this, along with Carbon Sequestration schemes for woodland peatland and native habitats will contribute to underpinning the economic value and demand for ownership of land-based assets.

 Targets for woodland expansion are increasing within the UK and Ireland, creating significant interest in land suitable for tree planting projects.
 Depending upon the location, scale and type of land, there are attractive establishment grants available for new woodland creation schemes.
 Helping to offset the initial capital investment in the land and establishment costs to generate a healthy return on the investment.

-The existing commercial forestry market in the UK trades in excess of £100 Million in forestry assets each year in the open market.
+The commercial forestry market in the UK trades well in excess of £100 Million in forestry assets each year on the open market.
 Off market trading also takes place and due to the private nature of these negotiated sales, the actual level of this value is hard to quantify.
-Most of the trading takes place within Scotland, due to the scale of forest cover here.
-However, the Irish and Welsh market also have a healthy trade in commercial forestry assets each year, followed by England.
+Most of the trading takes place within Scotland due to the scale of forest cover here.
+However, the English, Irish and Welsh markets also have a healthy trade in forestry assets each year.

-If investing in a commercial forest asset it is important to get a good understanding of how the asset is managed and its potential to generate a return on your investment.
-This requires an evaluation of the crop and underlying land to assess the existing timber volume, growth rates and the capital that may be required to manage the forest.
-Identifying opportunities for adding value and ways to acheive the best return on your investment.
+If investing in a forest or land it is important to get a good understanding of how the asset is managed and its potential to generate a return on your investment.
+This requires an evaluation of the crop and underlying land to assess the existing timber volume, growth rates and the capital that may be required to manage the forest or land as well as identifying opportunities for adding value and ways to acheive the best return on your investment.

-Surveys and property appraisals can be carried out to all levels, including the use of drones for aerial surveys and digital mapping, depending upon your requirements.
+Surveys and property appraisals can be carried out to all levels, depending upon your requirements, including the use of drones for aerial surveys and digital mapping.
 If you require advice on a specific property or some general advice before investing, do get in contact to discuss your objectives and the options open to you.